Faculdade de Filosofia, Ciências e Letras de Ribeirão Preto

 The Faculdade de Filosofia, Ciências e Letras de Ribeirão Preto (abbreviated FFCLRP, and also known as Filô), is a liberal arts college (according to the French university tradition, in Brazil they nominate philosophy, sciences and letters as their undergraduate subjects, although some of these courses are not offered) of the University of São Paulo campus at Ribeirão Preto, São Paulo, Brazil.
-It was created in 1959, and incorporated into the University in 1974.
+It was created in 1959, and incorporated into the university in 1974.

-The school offers undergraduate courses (bachelor's and licentiate degrees) in several different areas such as visual arts education, biology, chemistry, health informatics, library and information sciences, medical physics, mathematics applied to business, music, pedagogy and psychology.
-It also harbors graduate programs in areas such as applied computing, chemistry, comparative biology, education, entomology, physics applied to biology and medicine, psychobiology, and psychology.
+The school offers undergraduate courses (bachelor's and licentiate degrees) in several different areas such as visual arts education, biology, chemistry, health informatics, library and information sciences, medical physics, mathematics applied to business, computer science, music, pedagogy and psychology.
+It also offers graduate programs in areas such as applied computing, chemistry, comparative biology, education, entomology, physics applied to biology and medicine, psychobiology, and psychology.

 History

 The FFCLRP was created by a decree of the State Government of São Paulo in October 1959, and its first activities began in March 1964.
 The official and definitive authorization came two years later, with a second governmental decree published in May 1966.
 Eventually, it was incorporated into the University of São Paulo in 1974.

-The Biology, Psychology and Chemistry courses began in 1964, with the collaboration of the Medical School of Ribeirão Preto (FMRP), one of the medical schools of the University of São Paulo.
-The FMRP provided not only rooms for the operation of the courses, but mainly staff and professors.
-The first director of the FFCLRP was a medical professor, Dr. Lucien Lison.
-Later, the FFCLRP built its own premises in Ribeirão Preto, which currently occupy an area of 40.499.59 m².
+The Biology, Psychology and Chemistry courses began in 1964, in collaboration with the Medical School of Ribeirão Preto (FMRP), one of the medical schools of the University of São Paulo.
+The FMRP provided not only rooms for the operation of the courses, but it also provided staff and professors.
+The first director of the FFCLRP was Dr. Lucien Lison, a medical professor.
+Later, the FFCLRP built its own premises in Ribeirão Preto, which currently occupy an area of 40,499.59 m2.

 Two characteristics were noteworthy at the beginning of the FFCLRP activities: the Propedeutic Cycle and the Course Conclusion Monograph.
-The Propedeutic Cycle was a one-year course comprising academic disciplines common to all courses.
-At the end of this cycle, each student should choose their respective area of specialty.
-Already at that time there was a concern with the basic interdisciplinary training of students, which would have a strong influence on their future research work.
+The Propedeutic Cycle was a one-year course comprising of academic disciplines common to all courses.
+At the end of this cycle, each student could choose their respective area of specialty.
+There was already a concern at that time with the basic interdisciplinary training of students, which would have a strong influence on their future research work.
 The students' preparation for scientific research was the second outstanding characteristic of the FFCLRP.
 Until 1971, students were required to develop research guided by one of the school professors.
-The results of these guided research acitivies were presented in the form of a monograph.
-Although the monograph was extinguished from the curricular structure as of 1972, the departments of Biology and Psychology and Education still maintain it as a requirement for the awarding of bachelor's or licentiate's degrees.
+The results of these guided research activities were presented in the form of a monograph.
+Although the monograph was discontinued from the curricular structure as of 1972, the departments of Biology, Psychology, and Education still maintain it as a requirement for the awarding of bachelor's or licentiate's degrees.
 In the Chemistry Department, the monograph was replaced by a 240-hour compulsory internship.

 In 2010, the University Council of the University of São Paulo approved the restructuring of the Departments of the FFCLRP, which included the incorporation of the Department of Music, adding to a total of seven departments.